 To understand Teams’ advantages and disadvantages, you need to understand its core elements first.

 It all starts with a team.
-Create a team and invite people with whom you want to collaborate.
+Create a team from scratch or use an existing Microsoft 365 group or team as a base for your new team.
+Invite people with whom you want to collaborate.
 In most cases, you will invite people from your product team, department, or organization.

 However, some situations require you to partner with people outside your company, like freelancers or consultants.
 Luckily, you can also add guest users to your team.